emdgroup-liquid/liquid/src/liquid/global/animations/index.md

 # Animations

-Liquid Oxygen comes with out-of-the-box animations, served as Lottie files.
+Liquid Oxygen comes with animations in form of [Lottie](https://airbnb.design/lottie/) files.
 You can use them by integrating the [`lottie-player` Web Component](https://github.com/LottieFiles/lottie-player) in your application and simply supplying the path to a self-hosted copy of the Lottie file (JSON format) to it.
 Just click on the animations below to download their Lottie files.

 <docs-icon-group>
   <docs-icon identifier="burger-cross" bounce is-animation name="Burger+Cross"></docs-icon>